Beyond the Dashboard: Telling a Story with Data

 Why data storytelling matters more than charts alone

-Data is powerful—but only when it’s understood.
-In a world full of dashboards and KPIs, it’s easy to forget that analytics is as much about communication as it is about computation.
+Data is incredibly powerful, but only when it’s understood.
+In a world full of dashboards and spreadsheets, it’s easy to forget that analytics is as much about communication as it is about computation.
 That’s where data storytelling comes in.

 This post explores what it means to go beyond the dashboard and deliver insights that drive action.